goliviero/software_get_started/bash_tutorial/bashrc_functions.rst

    }
 ..

-To launch emacs as a daemon:
+Launch emacs as  a daemon (once per session, it  will be persistent in other shells):

 .. code:: sh